 HMRC clearance to a company share buyback

-Planning for the share buy back
+Implementation of the share buy back

-Before the share buy back
+Before the company share buy back

 We review the articles of association.
 We will tell you if there are restrictions that prevent share buybacks, e.g.

 - Given advance warning, we can usually navigate any restrictions.